 In some cases, you may need to be able to execute a recipe across multiple instances of identical datasets.
 For example, if your source dataset is refreshed each week under a parallel directory with a different timestamp, you can create a variable to replace the parts of the file path that change with each refresh.
 This variable can be modified as needed at job runtime.
-In Cloud Dataprep by TRIFACTA®, parameterization enables you to manage executions of the same recipe steps across serialized datasets the paths to which can be managed via variable.
+In Cloud Dataprep by TRIFACTA® INC., parameterization enables you to manage executions of the same recipe steps across serialized datasets the paths to which can be managed via variable.

 Suppose you have imported data from a file system source, which has the following source path to weekly transaction logs:

 In the above, you can infer a date pattern in the form of

 2018/01/29, which suggests that there may be a pattern of paths to transaction files.
 Based on the pattern, it'd be useful to be able to do the following:

 - Import data from parallel paths for other weeks' data.

 - Sample across all of the available datasets.

 - Execute jobs based on runtime variables that you set for other transaction sets fitting the pattern.